ArctosDB/documentation-wiki/_how_to/How-to--Use-Issues-in-Arctos.markdown

 ---
-title: How To Use Issues in Arctos
+title: Using Github: How To Use Issues in Arctos
 layout: default_toc
 ---